 Prepare questions for the presentation in advance, and allow some time for the students to answer them.
 A student could present an answer by showing the written text to the camera, or by sharing it on an online board (such as Padlet or any other online platform available in your LMS (Learning management system)).
 You can also utilize the Whiteboard function in ZOOM, though it is a bit less user-friendly in that aspect.
 One other option is to incorporate a shared presentation through Google Slides™ so that all students could instantaneously share their answers and notes.
 It is recommended that the teacher include the complete answers in the succeeding slides, so that the students will also have a reference to which to compare their notes.

 Ask open, debatable questions, to which the students can answer using the Polling feature incorporated in ZOOM (this requires preparing those questions in advance, and enabling that feature in the ZOOM account before the session begins).
-A discussion can be initiated, by raising hands (both physically in front of the camera, or by using the Reactions feature in the ZOOM interface) or by an external tool (such as Padlet, Mentimeter, Kahoot,TM and others).
+A discussion can be initiated, by raising hands (both physically in front of the camera, or by using the Reactions feature in the ZOOM interface) or by an external tool (such as Padlet, Mentimeter, KahootTM, and others).
 The conclusion of the discussion could be led by other students, who did not participate in it.
 If new, unexpected questions are raised, it is best not to ignore them, but instead, open a blank slide and enable all the students to see and debate them using any of the aforementioned tools.

 Ask a Yes/No or Right/Wrong question, to which the students will answer using the Yes/No reactions in ZOOM (in the Participants’ menu), or by using a polling tool such as Mentimeter or Kahoot.
 The teacher will receive immediate feedback to display the responses for the class and for discussion.